MasonShopperly/ReCoDE-LaTeX-PhD-Template/docs/2_Preamble.md

 The **preamble** in a LaTeX document is a section defined *before* `\begin{document}`that controls the **formatting, structure, typography, citation style, margins, and overall layout** of the entire thesis.

-In this template, the preamble is configured to ensure:
+In this template, the preamble is defined in [`phd_thesis/preamble.tex`](https://github.com/ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/blob/main/phd-thesis/preamble.tex) and is configured to ensure:

 ✅ Compliance with **Imperial College Thesis Requirements** (Sections 4.1–4.6)
 ✅ Correct margins and page layout as required by **Regulation 4.3**